 • Highly resistant to black knot.
 Resistant to canker.

-There are some fairly contradicting reports about La Crescent's bloom and ripening time, but it's probably before Toka by roughly a week or so.
+There are some fairly contradicting reports about the time that La Crescent ripens, but it's probably before Superior and Toka by a decent time frame.

 Purple Heart